UA-ScriptEase/scriptease/README.md

 The last ScriptEase 1 JAR file is located at: http://webdocs.cs.ualberta.ca/~script/ScriptEase.jar

 ###Translator Specific Library
 The Hack-E-Bot translator utilizes github user Maniacbug's [StandardCplusplu](https://github.com/maniacbug/StandardCplusplus) Arduino library.
-A zipped copy of the library can be found in this repository, but please feel free to download a fresh copy from the given repository link.
+A zipped copy of the library can be found in this repository, but please feel free to download a fresh copy from the given link.